WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Em_and_Maria/mentoring_meetings.md

 ### What did you achieve

+* EK
-* EK - working on presentations for project and Turing Way, Turing way new chapter, lots of collaboration work with project.
+  * working on presentations for project and Turing Way.
+  * Turing way new chapter - gathering people for case study interviews and rejigging the chapter after meeting with KW.
+  * lots of collaboration work on project and meetings too.
+  * Lab shepherding this week.
 * ME
   * Set up a GitHub repo for a paper I'd like to publish :tada: How exciting!
 I've gotten most of my scripts moved over, and am loving the structure and organisation it is bringing to my work habits :surfer:
   * Finished cleaning my seizure/AED outcome data wohooo :muscle: